Funeral arrangements scheduled for U.S. District Judge Barbara Kloka Hackett

 ORIGINAL STORY: Retired Detroit U.S. District Judge Barbara Hackett dies

-A mass of the resurrection will be held at the church on Friday at 10 a.m., with gathering beginning at 9 a.m.
+A mass of the resurrection will be held at the church on Saturday at 10 a.m., starting with a second visitation at 9 a.m.

 In lieu of flowers, donations may be made to The Patrick and Barbara Hackett Scholarship at Mercy High School, the Capuchin Soup Kitchen or the University of Detroit School of Law.